-It is a myth that dried marijuana is completely inactive and must be heated before being consumed to activate the cannabanoids.
+It is a myth that dried marijuana is completely inactive and must be heated before being consumed to activate the cannabinoids.
 Raw, dried cannabis taken orally can be quite strong and effective.
 The edibles provided by HDR are actually extracts of plant material that concentrates the THC and/or CBD cannabinoids, resulting in an oil that is used to dose our “edibles.”

-Many cannabis patients wishing to avoid any irritation on the lungs or choose not to inhale it, can very easily and effectively eat their dosages of medical cannabis.
+Many cannabis patients, wishing to avoid any irritation on the lungs or choose not to inhale it, can very easily and effectively eat their dosages of medical cannabis.
 Also, ingestion of cannabis continues to be a preference for patients wishing to alleviate physical pains and experience what is commonly referred to as a ‘body stone.’
-Edibles are more often a stronger dose of cannabis that traditional ‘smoking.’
+Edibles are more often a stronger dose of cannabis than traditional ‘smoking.’
 Eating cannabis also provides a longer effect as the delivery method is actually digested, with cannabinoids being introduced to the blood stream through the liver as opposed to the lungs.
 For those suffering from differing body ailments that are not finding sufficient relief through smoking, should consider edibles.

 Fortunately, it is literally impossible to overdose on marijuana.
-It is estimated that an adult would have to consume over 65 pounds of marijuana in less than an hour to take in a lethal dose.
+It is estimated that an adult would have to consume over 65 pounds (29.48 kg) of marijuana in less than an hour to take in a lethal dose.
 However, many of these THC concentrated edibles have a very powerful effect.
 HDR recommends that if you are not familiar with this delivery method, to “crawl before you walk”, meaning take a very small dose to gauge its effects.
-Our Serenity Chocolate bars are prescored into 8 pieces.
+Our Serenity Chocolate bars are pre scored into 8 pieces.
 Thus, for your initial dose, we recommend not ingesting more than one “square.”
-These chocolate pieces can also very easily be cut into smaller halfs or quarters if this is your first time or if you have a low tolerance to THC.
+These chocolate pieces can also very easily be cut into smaller halves or quarters if this is your first time or if you have a low tolerance to THC.

 Another critical factor in ‘edibles,’ is that the effects take a longer period to take place.
-The time frame is dependant on your weight, size and metabolism.
+The time frame is dependent on your weight, size, and metabolism.
 Edibles will take maximum effect within 30 to 90 minutes of initial dosage.
 Please be patient when first experimenting with edibles.
 If additional doses are required, please wait at least one and a half hours prior to taking more medicine.

 If the effect is too strong, please relax.
 The feeling is only temporary and will subside.
 If able, please lay down or get off of your feet.
 Please remember, it is illegal to drive while medicating so always consume cannabis at home.